+10.16. - 13.1 8.7 Investigation

-- 10.1.2.
-The principal will refer the Student to TVDSB's Alternative Suspension Program (ASP), called U-Turn, for suspended and expelled Students. - 10.1.2.1.
-Students cannot be compelled to attend; however, they should be strongly encouraged to participate. - 10.1.3.
-The principal will provide written notice of the suspension pending expulsion as soon as possible, as per Appendix D - 10.1.3.1.
-If the Student is an Adult Student, the letter should be addressed directly to them, otherwise the letter is addressed to their Parent(s) or caregiver(s) and copied to the Student. - 10.1.3.2.
+- 10.1.3.1.
+The principal will conductis an investigation into Adult Student, the incident.
+The investigation will include interviews of individuals wholetter should be addressed directly to them, otherwise the principal determines can contribute relevant information letter is addressed to their Parent(s) or caregiver(s) and copied to the investigation.
+Student. - 10.1.3.2.
 All letters should also be copied to the Superintendent of Student Achievement and the OSR. - 10.1.4.
 Principals will also notify the Student's teacher(s) of the suspension and collaborate on any necessary schoolwork being provided for the Student.